InjoongK/injoong-blog/_posts/2024-10-29-second-blog-post.md

 ```

 ## Ethics
 This blog post uses data from **baseball-reference.com**, a public site offering baseball stats for fans and researchers.
 I accessed only allowed sections, respecting robots.txt restrictions and avoiding excessive requests, in adherence to ethical standards for public data use.
+You can check the robots.txt of baseball-reference.com <a href="https://www.baseball-reference.com/robots.txt/"> here</a>.

 ## Conclusion
 In this blog post, I used web scraping techniques to create a custom dataset on MLB players' 2023 performance, focusing on home runs and slugging.
 Using Python libraries like requests and BeautifulSoup, I extracted player data, including names, ages, teams, at-bats, home runs, slugging percentage, and batting average.
 From this, I calculated metrics like Home Runs per At-Bat and ISO to assess home run efficiency and extra-base hitting.
 By sorting and filtering, I identified the top 200 players with the most at-bats, concentrating on those with the highest playtime in the 2023 season.